-Role at PEAR: Their goal at Salem State, and in the world, is to work alongside adolescents and young adults in order to shift social, emotional, and political consciousness to the benefit of all beings.
+Most passionate topic at work: Melissa has a background in feminist organizing, advocacy, and activism, and has worked extensively at the intersection of adolescent wellbeing and hypermediated hypercapitalism.
+Their goal at Salem State, and in the world, is to work alongside adolescents and young adults in order to shift social, emotional, and political consciousness for the benefit of all beings.

 Education: Annie graduated from Tulane University in 2020 where she studied public health, art history, and Spanish.
-Annie has been working with us for over a year and has helped develop our contact tracing protocols and policies.
+Annie has been working with us for 2+ years.

-Most passionate topic at work: Annie chose to be a contact tracer because she has studied the importance of disease prevention and knows how valuable tools such as social distancing, quarantine, and isolation can be.
+Most passionate topic at work: Annie chose to work in public health because she has studied the importance of disease prevention and knows how valuable public health tools can be to keep a community healthy and happy.
 She is excited to be working with Salem State University to protect students, faculty, staff, and the Salem community.”